connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-The left hand marker of the chart can be set to a special marker, such as 'start', or another designation.
+The left hand marker of the chart can be set to a special marker.<br/><br/>e.g. 'start'

 </td>
 </tr>